ozavraham/OOP2_EXE4/README.txt

 4. Extract the zip file to your desktop.
 5. At the run window enter the project source folder likewise: "cd JavaEclipseWorkspace/Oz4
 6. Type "javac Main.java" (Wait for the compiler to finish compiling...)
-7. Type "java Main" and follow the instuctions and enjoy your calculations.
+7. Type "java Main" and insert the necessary details for the calculation.

 // Algorithms //
-No algorithems were used in this exercise.
+No algorithms were used in this exercise.